wiseman-timelord/Anim-Narrate-Direct/README.md

 5. Exit program via clicking on `Exit Program` in web viewer, then return to terminal, where it exits gracefully.
 - For, hardware change and development, option `3.
 Remove Installation` results in remove installation, excluding, `./models` and `./output`, amd them select option `2` after to re-install.

+### Notation
+- TTS Required Python ~3.11, and had no version for ~3.12 at the time of creation of my project, hence, there is my first linux installer that also installs python.

 ### Development
 Ongoing developments focus on enhancing model compatibility, improving interface usability, and expanding language support.